samuro95/samuro95.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently at ENS Paris working with with Gabriel Peyré.
+My research interests include image inverse problems, generative modeling, optimization.
 I obtained my Ph.D from Université de Bordeaux, co-supervised by Nicolas Papadakis and  Arthur Leclaire.
-My research interests include image inverse problems, generative modeling, optimization.
-The main objective of my PhD was to develop inovative deep denoising priors along with convergent optimization schemes for solving image inverse problems.
 I am also one of the main developer of the Python library [DeepInv](https://github.com/deepinv/deepinv), which provides a unified framework for solving inverse problems using deep neural networks.